appsmithorg/appsmith-docs/website/docs/reference/widgets/multi-tree-select.md

-# MultiTree Select
+# Multi TreeSelect

-This page provides information on using the  Multi-tree-select, which allow users to select multiple option from a hierarchical list.
+This page provides information on using the Multi TreeSelect, which allows users to select single or multiple options from a tree-style hierarchical dropdown list.